syncfusion-content/javascript-docs/js/Gantt/Getting-Started.md

 Gantt chart is used to edit and visualize project schedule, and also to track progress of a task.
 The following screenshot illustrates the elements that constitute a **Gantt** chart.

-{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img1.png" Caption="Figure 1:Gantt chart"%}
+{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img1.png" Caption="Gantt chart"%}

 * **Toolbar** – It is a collection of toolbar buttons to add, edit, or delete a task.
 You can indent or outdent a task, using their respective buttons.
 Following screenshot illustrates the function of each toolbar button,

-{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img2.png" Caption="Figure 2:Toolbar of Gantt chart"%}
+{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img2.png" Caption="Toolbar of Gantt chart"%}

 * **Search Textbox** – It is used to search tasks that contain a search string.